AIA G702 Application for Payment Guide

 • Retainage: applied consistently per your project rules

-• Prior payments: what’s been approved/paid on previous applications
+• Prior payments: what has been approved or paid on previous applications

-• Contract & changes: original sum plus approved change orders
+• Contract and changes: original sum plus approved change orders

 Stored Materials on the G702